Ticket Lifecycle

 • Formatting-only noise can be skipped.

 • Use --payload-file - and stream the full JSON on stdin for larger payloads.
-Do not mix --payload-file with --artifacts-json or --change-rationales-json.
+Do not mix --payload-json or --payload-file with --summary, --artifacts-json, or --change-rationales-json.

 cat delivery.json | ovld protocol deliver \